-> In some cases care providers may not let you ask them questions (I had 2 that wouldn’t let me ask questions about the labor in the first meeting), in this case observe what happens in your first meeting and listen to your gut.
+In some cases, care providers may not let you ask them questions (I had 2 that wouldn’t let me ask questions about the labor in the first meeting), in this case, observe what happens in your first meeting and listen to your gut.

 Do you trust them?

 I’m a big advocate for trusting the person who is going to see you in a vulnerable situation.
 And I’m not talking do you trust the position or job title (though that would be a bonus) I’m talking the person you are asking to care for you.
-Do you trust them as a person?
+Do you trust them as a human being?

 Most of the time when we meet someone our “gut” will tell us if we like them or not.
-You are going to need to listen to that, if you don’t have one right away but pick up on it later in the pregnancy, listen to it.
+You are going to need to listen to that if you don’t have one right away but pick up on it later in the pregnancy, listen to it.

 If you don’t trust the people on your support team you are going to be fighting to stay in control and likely fearful of what could happen.
 This will affect how you see your labor later if nothing else.